 Here’s Why Geofencing Can Expand Your Audience

-You want to hear something shocking?
+Do you want to hear something shocking?
 According to Asurion, Americans check their phones an average of 80 times a day.

 So why not use smartphones as a tool?